 The Trailblazer Committee hosts special events and visiting dignitaries throughout the Show year.
 Special events include the annual Trailblazer Luncheon and Fashion Show - a fundraising effort for the Show that provides special recognition to outstanding female volunteers - and Ladies' Night Out.
 The committee also seeks new avenues to further the mission of the Show.

-The Transportation Committee serves the Show by handling the transportation needs of Show patrons and guests within the grounds of Reliant Park safely.
+The Transportation Committee serves the Show by handling the transportation needs of Show patrons and guests within the grounds of NRG Park safely.
 The committee provides transportation services utilizing carts, automobiles, trams and mini-trams.
-Established routes are in place to handle these logistics safely throughout Reliant Park for both individual and mass transportation needs.
+Established routes are in place to handle these logistics safely throughout NRG Park for both individual and mass transportation needs.
 It also handles special transportation accommodations for special guests of the Show.

 This committee is responsible for working with the residue avoidance program, designed to ensure quality meat products and drug-free animal entries.

 The efforts of this committee are focused on bringing important memorabilia and Western art, including monumental bronzes, to Show offices and facilities.
 Additionally, the committee archives Show history, along with Western art, for display during the annual event.

 Members strive to increase community awareness and corporate support for the Show by transforming the city into a celebration of Western heritage.
 Committee members encourage corporations to promote Western dress among their employees and to plan company-wide activities celebrating Texas traditions.

 Wine Competition Committee members are responsible for the planning and execution of the Rodeo Uncorked!
 International Wine Competition.

 Wine Garden Committee members host and manage the operation of the Wine Garden during the run of the Show.